128technology/docs/docs/about_supported_drivers.md

 See [SSR Compatible Platforms](about_supported_platforms.md#128t-compatible-platform) for additional definitions and requirements for compatible platforms.

-The list below includes those devices that are compatible with the SSR, but have not been tested by Juniper/128 Technology.
+The list below includes those devices that are compatible with the SSR, but have not been tested by Juniper.

 ### Searching the List